darioef/loki-distributed-swarm/README.md

     git clone https://github.com/darioef/loki-distributed-swarm.git
     ```

-6. Open the recently created directory, edit AWS.env file located at the root of the project and complete the environment variables's values needed for Loki to connect to your S3 Bucket using the credentials created in step 3.
+6. Open the recently created directory, edit AWS.env file located at the root of the project and complete the environment variables's values needed by Loki to connect to your S3 Bucket using the credentials created in step 3.

     ```
     AWS_BUCKETNAME=                                 # Insert your AWS S3 Bucketname here